mgorny/articles/portability-of-tar-features.rst

 - using strict POSIX ustar format whenever possible,

-- using GNU format for long paths (that do not fix in ustar format),
+- using GNU format for long paths (that do not fit in ustar format),

 - using base-256 (+ pax if already used) encoding for large files,